vb-pogribnyi/OpenCircle/Open Circle.md

 ![03_filt_num_scheme](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\03_filt_num_scheme.png)

 The image is contained mostly in the central pixels, but the filter used the edge pixels to make the decision.
-So the easy fix was to cut the real image even more, so that edge pixels after convolution would contain information:
+So the easy fix was to cut the real image even more, so those edge pixels after convolution would contain information:

 ![01_c](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\01_c.png)